JamesCobley/Cysteine-i-cloud/README.md

 ## Note

 Scripts under section 4, 6 and 7 now only apply to the [preprint](https://www.biorxiv.org/content/10.1101/2024.09.18.613618v1.abstract).
-The scripts used to generate the the figures in the manuscript are also provided where appropriate, the latest version of this has been [posted](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5047335).
+The scripts used to generate the the figures in the manuscript are also provided where appropriate, the latest version has been [posted](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5047335).

 ## How to use